-Golf Guide to Dublin and Ireland’s East Coast
+Golf guide to Dublin and Ireland’s east coast

 The irresistible combination of a great capital city and bucket list golf!
 Read and listen to our thoughts on one of Europe’s leading cities…

 The city is over a thousand years old (founded by the Vikings in 841 AD) but the one constant has been the River Liffey, which flows through the city’s heart.
 This is home to the Book of Kells, Trinity College, Croke Park, Dublin Castle, U2 and Guinness.

-Guinness has a certain allure for many visitors – a pint pulled in Ireland can’t be matched anywhere else in the world – but the craft brewing industry has exploded in the past five years and, from humble beginnings, there are now well over 100 breweries across Ireland.
+Guinness has a certain allure for many visitors as a pint pulled in Ireland can’t be matched anywhere else in the world!
+The craft brewing industry has exploded in the past five years and, from humble beginnings, there are now well over 100 breweries across Ireland.
 Several pubs in Dublin are renowned for their selection, the Porterhouse in Temple Bar being one of the originals and still one of the best.

 The links on the east coast are vibrant, entertaining and the source of entertaining folklore.
 Co.
 Louth and Seapoint sit next to each other on the coastline, 40 miles north of the city, and are separated by little more than a rugged dune.
 The story goes that a group of Japanese golfers started their round at Co.
 Louth but finished on Seapoint’s 18th.
 It must have wrecked their scorecard as they would only have played 16 holes.

-More tales surround The Island Golf Club: until the 1970s, this magical links could only be reached by a boat across the Malahide estuary.
+More tales surround The Island Golf Club, until the 1970s, this magical links could only be reached by a boat across the Malahide estuary.
 A road has since been built at the far end of the peninsula, and the foundations of the original clubhouse now form part of the 14th tee.

-Closer to the city lies the behemoth that is Portmarnock.
-In terms of links strategy these low dunes are home to one of the greatest tests in Irish golf.
-The greens are things of beauty… and bedevilment.
-The village of Portmarnock may also be the ideal place to base yourself as those six city links are only minutes away.
+Closer to the city lies the behemoth that is Portmarnock Old.
+In terms of links strategy, these low dunes are home to one of the greatest tests in Irish golf.
+The greens are things of beauty and bedevilment.
+The village of Portmarnock may also be the ideal place to base yourself as city links courses are only minutes away.

-The two closest to the city centre lie on Bull Island, a sand spit three miles long and created thanks to the recommendations of Captain ‘Mutiny on the Bounty’ Bligh, in 1800.
-The island is occupied by just three residents: St. Anne’s and Royal Dublin golf courses… and a world famous UNESCO designated nature reserve.
+The two closest to the city center lie on Bull Island, a sand spit three miles long and created thanks to the recommendations of Captain ‘Mutiny on the Bounty’ Bligh, in 1800.
+The island is occupied by just three residents, St. Anne’s and Royal Dublin golf courses, as well as a world-famous UNESCO, designated nature reserve.